Guides & API Reference

 The returned value is a Uint8Array containing the PNG file.
 Persist it to disk, push it across the network, or convert it into a Blob for browser usage.

 Use dynamic imports to fetch the ESM bundle from a CDN when prototyping.
-The following snippet wires the result into an <img>.
+The library automatically normalizes Blob, File, ArrayBuffer, and HTMLCanvasElement inputs before stitching.

 const blob = new Blob([stitched], { type: "image/png" });